AnthonySMyers/CECS444_Parser/README.txt

 Miguel Castorena miguel.angel.castorena@gmail.com

 Introduction
-This program takes .txt file that contains A6 Language code and produces a list of tokens for the program.
+This program takes .txt file that contains A6 Language code and produces a PST for the program.

 Algorithm
 N/A